robostep9829/splatoon-yolo-bot/README.md

 ## **Gameplay footage needed**

 I'm looking for images with ideally 3 or more players.
+You can share your gameplay footage in issues.
 Content with only one player in lower half of the screen is highly discouraged.